crate/cratedb-guide/docs/admin/index.md

 upgrade/index
 ```
 +++
-Guidelines for upgrading CrateDB clusters in production—from planning to execution.
+Upgrading CrateDB clusters in production—from planning to execution.
 ::::

 :::::